 - Cambridge Edition (2013) ed.
 Thomas Pinney, page 235.

-The subject of the poem is the Mesopotamia campaign of World War I, and, specifically, the administrative bungling that led to General Townshend’s surrender of Kut in April 1916, which one historian has called ‘the most abject capitulation in British military history’ [ J. Morris, Farewell the Trumpets, Harmondsworth, Penguin, 1979, p.171]
+The subject of the poem is the Mesopotamia campaign of World War I, and, specifically, the administrative bungling that led to General Townshend’s surrender of Kut in April 1916, which one historian has called ‘the most abject capitulation in British military history’ [J. Morris, Farewell the Trumpets, Harmondsworth, Penguin, 1979, p.171]

 Like much of the verse in The Years Between, “Mesopotamia” is a poem of protest.
 In this case, the verses seek vengeance for the deaths caused by the incompetent leadership of a military operation that was a strategic, tactical, and logistical disaster.
-In six quatrains of ballad-like rhyme and metre, Kipling lets loose all his powers of public rhetoric to revolt against the appalling and unnecessary suffering of the common soldier, and calls for revenge on the politicians and generals responsible for the administration of a system generally admitted to be ‘hopelessly inadequate’.
+In six quatrains of ballad-like rhyme and meter, Kipling lets loose all his powers of public rhetoric to revolt against the appalling and unnecessary suffering of the common soldier, and calls for revenge on the politicians and generals responsible for the administration of a system generally admitted to be ‘hopelessly inadequate’.
 [Report of the Mesopotamia Commission of Enquiry,(RMCE), London, HMSO, 1917, p.115]

 Ann Parry, one of the most recent commentators on Kipling’s verse, sees the effect of the poem in terms of his ‘tones of the biblical prophet’, and puts “Mesopotamia” alongside Wilfred Owen’s scathing contempt for the politicians of his time, and Sassoon’s comic satire of military maladministration.